Just What Is Common Sense?

 There are two types of confirmation:

-- Source B repeating what source A has said.
+• Source B repeats what source A has said.

-- Source B independently presenting similar information or coming to the same conclusion source A did.
+• Source B independently presents similar information or comes to the same conclusion as source A.

 The first isn’t confirmation at all, it’s repetition.
 The problem is, when enough sites and so-called sources all repeat what only one of them has said, it may feel like many sources have all come to the same conclusion.
 In reality, it’s nothing more than a single opinion repeated over and over.
 This is known as the echo chamber.

 Remember: repetition isn’t confirmation.
-You want to find multiple sources that are confirming (or denying) the issue, and are doing so having arrived at their conclusions independently, using their own research.
+You want multiple sources to confirm (or deny) the issue, and have arrived at their conclusions independently, using their own research.

 Use debunking sites